 Eating whole foods instead of processed foods may help a person lose weight.
 Try replacing white bread, pasta, and bagels with whole grain options.

 Whole grain offers more nutritional value and may reduce the risk of some types of heart disease.
-Because whole grains are rich in fiber, they may support weight loss and reduce constipation.
+Because whole grains are rich in fiber, they

 With interest in intermittent fasting increasing, some people are now opting to skip breakfast altogether.
 But does skipping breakfast support weight loss?